3 years full-time for BSc (Hons)

 You’ll master the technological skills required by the cinematographer, lighting technician and sound recordist, as well as studying in detail the art of post-production.
 You’ll develop your creative and technical understanding of industry-standard software including Avid Media Composer and the Adobe Creative Suite.

-In addition, you’ll learn to use the latest grip equipment used within film production and develop the technical discipline required when working with 4K cinematography, data management and post-production workflow.
-You’ll also study the science, art and application involved in both practical effects and visual effects, whilst exploring the importance of self promotion, brand management and screening events.
+In addition, you’ll learn to use grip equipment used within film production and develop the technical discipline required when working with 4K cinematography, data management and post-production workflow.
+You’ll also study the science, art and application involved in practical effects, whilst exploring the importance of self promotion, brand management and screening events.
 You’ll also complete a self-directed technology investigation on a subject of your own interest.

 In addition to developing practical skills you’ll also undertake a wide range of industry and work-related opportunities through live projects, Confetti’s Industry Week, guest lectures and work-based learning.